N-Dubz: 2009–2010: Against All Odds

-The lead single from the group's second album titled "I Need You" was released on 9 November 2009 and charted at No. 5 in the UK Singles Chart.
+The lead single from the group's second album, I Need You, was released on 9 November 2009 and charted at No. 5 in the UK Singles Chart.
 The album Against All Odds, was released on 16 November 2009, and charted at No. 6 in the UK Album Chart.
 The album went platinum within approximately 2 months of release.
 The second single, "Playing with Fire" features R&B/pop musician, Mr Hudson.
 The song reached No. 15 in the UK Charts on album downloads alone; however, when the single was released, it fell to No. 16, reaching a new peak at No. 14 the week after.

 The music video for the third single taken from the album, "Say It's Over", was released on 5 March 2010 on Channel AKA.
 It was announced that the single will be released on 25 April, it reached No. 27 on album downloads alone before the single was released.
 In late 2009, N-Dubz announced that they will tour their current album, Against All Odds in spring 2010, making it their third tour in two years, starting on 31 March and finishing on 20 April.
 It included 17 shows with supporting acts Skepta, Talay Riley and Ultra.
 On 1 April 2010, they released their first book, N-Dubz – Against All Odds: From Street Life to Chart Life, which they described as "the answer to the critics, there is a lot of bad press about N-Dubz at the moment and this is going to put the record straight about who we really are and what we're about!", saying they want to put "everything out there", and Fazer also adding "It's going to surprise you!".
 The book also gives access to a secret N-Dubz website.